 What’s the Difference?
 Garden Soil vs. Potting Soil

-Learn which of these garden store staples will provide the best environment for plants to thrive in your garden.
+Is it really a big deal if you use garden soil for your potted plants?
+Learn which of these garden-store staples will provide the best environment for your plants to thrive.

 Garden soil and potting soil are formulated for different applications.
 Garden soil is an amendment that is mixed with native soil, while potting soil is used alone for container gardens like potted houseplants and window boxes.
 Choosing the wrong one can lead to problems like moisture buildup and soil compaction, which cause root damage and inhibit plant growth.
 Ahead, we compare the two options—garden soil vs. potting soil—to help you select the material that enables your plants to thrive.

-Meanwhile, potting soil mix contains no natural soil.
-It is a specially formulated mix made of peat moss, ground pine bark, and either perlite or vermiculite.
-This mixture is highly acidic, so limestone is added to balance the pH.
+Organic potting mixes often include composted manure, worm castings, kelp meal, and other natural nutrients.
+Some potting mixes are acidic, and if they are, limestone might be added to balance the pH.
 A wetting agent is also added to keep the mix from drying out, because both peat moss and ground pine bark are difficult to wet once they have dried.
-Finally, potting soil includes a small amount of plant food.
-These ingredients make potting soil a perfect replacement for natural soil in container gardens.
+These ingredients make potting mix a perfect replacement for natural soil in container gardens.